-Coalition whip Ofir Katz submitted a bill Sunday to grant local leaders immunity from arrest, similar to privileges currently enjoyed by Knesset members.
+Coalition whip Ofir Katz of the ruling Likud party has submitted a bill that would grant mayors and municipal leaders immunity from arrest, similar to Knesset members.

-Katz argued the legislation is needed to prevent “exhaustive [legal] processes” that can hurt municipal services and impact “public opinion.”
+According to a copy of the proposal cited by the Walla news site, Katz argues the legislation is needed to prevent “exhaustive [legal] processes” that can hurt municipal services and impact “public opinion.”

 “An arrest that is carried out publicly can significantly harm an elected official.
-There have been cases in which elected officials in municipalities and regional councils, who were eventually cleared of any guilt, paid a heavy electoral price following the mistaken perception built up in the voting public during the proceedings,” an explanatory text attached to the bill said.
+There have been cases in which elected officials in municipalities and regional councils, who are cleared of any guilt, paid a heavy electoral price following the mistaken perception built up in the voting public during the proceedings,” an explanatory text attached to the bill says.

-The bill stipulates that arrests could still be carried out in cases where a municipal chief was in the midst of committing an alleged crime that involves the use of force, disturbs the peace, or is treasonous.
+Arrests could still be carried out in cases where a municipal chief was in the middle of committing a crime that involves the use of force, disturbs the peace or is treasonous.